seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 <h3>Result of range analysis (an explanation of which part of data is good for proceeding with the analysis):</h3>

 When deciding what range of data to analyze, we must consider if the SUT has changed, or if the data is old.
 In our case, we have no indication of the SUT or it's version.
 We cannot presume when the failures occured.
 However because our data has only 54 failures, we can assume that it is relatively recent failure data as 40-50 failures is often the standard for proper analysis.
 Therefore we can analyze the data from the first interval to the end.

-<h3>Plots for failure rate and reliability of the SUT for the test data provided:</h3>

 <h3>A discussion on decision making given a target failure rate:</h3>